 As described in Accounting Standards Codification ("ASC") 962, Plan Accounting-Defined Contribution Pension Plans, as updated by ASU 2015-12, investment contracts held by a defined contribution plan are required to be reported at contract value.
 The Guaranteed Income Fund is a group annuity contract issued by PRIAC and is backed by the full faith and creditworthiness of the issuer.
 Guarantees are based on the claims-paying ability of PRIAC and not on the value of the securities within the insurer's general account.
-The credit rating of the issuer at December 31, 2015 was considered investment grade and there are no reserves against contract value for credit risk of the contract issuer or otherwise.
+The credit rating of the issuer at December 31, 2016 was considered investment grade and there are no reserves against contract value for credit risk of the contract issuer or otherwise.
 Only an event causing liquidity constraints at PRIAC could limit the ability of the Plan to transact at the contract value to be paid over time.
 There are not any events that allow the issuer to terminate the contract and which require the Plan sponsor to settle at an amount different than contract value to be paid either within 90 days or over time.
 The Plan considers this contract to be benefit responsive.
 The Guaranteed Income Fund is included at its contract value in the statements of net assets available for benefits.
-The contract value was \$22,410 and \$18,319 at December 31, 2015 and 2014, respectively.
+The contract value was \$27,751 and \$22,410 at December 31, 2016 and 2015, respectively.

 The Guaranteed Income Fund does not operate like a mutual fund, variable annuity product, or conventional fixed rate individual annuity product.
 Under the group annuity contract that supports this product, participants may ordinarily direct a permitted withdrawal or transfer of all or a portion of their account balance at contract value, within reasonable timeframes.
 Contract value represents deposits made to the contract, plus earnings at guaranteed crediting rates, less withdrawals and fees.
-The minimum crediting rate under the contract issued by PRIAC is 1.50%.
-The Average Earnings Yield by the Plan and the Average Yield Credited to participants was 1.85% for the year ended December 31, 2015.